Yew Tree Symbolic meaning the guardian of rebirth and resurrection,

-Yew Tree Symbolism Meaning
+Yew Tree Symbolic Meaning

 The meaning of Yew is a rebirth, which is quite fitting for the last traditional tree of the Ogham Alphabet.
 It means the completion of a cycle marking the ending of one phase and the beginning of the next.
 May the knowledge you have gained through studying this alphabet be a new beginning for you.
 An initiation.
 A life-changing experience.
 A transformation.

-Groves can be seen in graveyards and churches all around the United Kingdom due to its association with death and immortality.
+Groves can be seen in graveyards and churches all around the United Kingdom due to their association with death and immortality.
 Their roots are said to grow into the open mouth of the dead as a symbol of rebirth.
 They can live for thousands of years – thus its title the “Yew of Resilience.”
-The nature of the Yew is to root its own branches in the surrounding soil and thus ensure their own immortality.
+The nature of the Yew is to root its own branches in the surrounding soil and thus ensure its own immortality.